great-expectations/great_expectations/docs/features/validation_operators_and_actions.rst

 If you think that the business logic of your operator can be useful to other data practitioners, please consider contributing it to Great Expectations.

 **********************************************
-How do you start using a Validation Operator?
+Configuring and Running a Validation Operator
 **********************************************

 If you are using a Validation Operator that came with GE or was contributed by another developer,